The Ultimate Guide to Therapy: Unveiling Its Purpose and Power!

 In this blog, we’ll explore what therapy involves, address common hesitations people have about seeking therapy, discuss why many individuals turn to therapy, and outline signs that suggest it could be beneficial to see a therapist.

-What is therapy for?
+What is mental health therapy for?

 Therapy may also be used by people seeking self-improvement and growth unaccompanied by any specific problem because they just want to be the best version of themselves, whether seeking life’s purpose or understanding themselves better.
+This form of therapy can be considered mental health therapy aimed at self-improvement and growth.

 What to expect from a therapy session?